jonte/software-factory-blueprint/docs/articles/sdk/configure-qtcreator.rst

 After :ref:`the installation of the SDK <installing-sdk>` and :ref:`sourcing the environment <sourcing-the-environment>`, there are a couple of steps needed to run QtCreator in the SDK environment.
-This roadmap assumes that the SDK and QtCreator are installed and the environment is ``source``\d already.
+This road map assumes that the SDK and QtCreator are installed and the environment is ``source``\d already.

 Adding a new kit